cberthold/GameOfLife/GameOfLife/readme.md

 * Add momento's of cell states
   * go back in time and see how you got to your current state
 * Add Unit Tests
+* MVVM
+* Dependency Injection (this should have been first but I'll bootstrap later)